 Most importantly, after reviewing all of your police documents, and criminal record, you will be given accurate advice about the prospects of succeeding in your application, and how it can be improved further.

-Having appeared in thousands of Supreme Court Bail applications in NSW, our experience and expertise is second to none with the highest proven success rate in NSW.
-Our specialist bail lawyers will ensure to maximise your chances of getting bail, and even guide and assist you in obtaining admissions into rehabilitation programs.
+Having appeared in countless numbers of Supreme Court Bail applications in NSW, our experience and expertise has led to an outstanding track record of success across all serious criminal charges.
+Our specialist bail lawyers will ensure to maximise your chances of getting bail, and guide at every step of the process.